Registration and Payment

 All registrations require a deposit of $300 at time of booking.
 Registrations and full payment are due by April 14th.

 Registration, whether on-line or via printed form, is not complete until signed documents, plus full payment and recommendation document, if required, are received at: University of Chicago Laboratory Schools, 1362 E. 59th St., Chicago, IL 60637.
 Incomplete registrations may be returned and no reservation held.

 Cancellation & Refund Policy

-Requests for cancellation must be received in writing no later than May 10, 2013.
-An administrative fee of $300 will be withheld from any refunds.
+Requests for cancellation must be received in writing no later than April 14, 2017.
+The registration deposit of $300 will be withheld from any refunds.
 No refunds will be issued after April 14, 2017.

 Early Bird Special!

 Enrollments received and paid for in full by March 15, 2017 will receive $150 off the total tuition for their Summer Lab program.

 If a student will be late or absent from school, the student's parent or guardian should contact the Summer Lab Office by 8:30 a.m.
 You can contact the Summer Lab Office by phone at 773 834-7766 or send an email to firstname.lastname@example.org Should the Summer School Office not receive notification of a student's absence by 9:00 a.m., a representative will contact the student's parent or guardian by phone.

 Of additional importance for High School students taking classes for credit: your class will have an attendance policy that must be adhered to in order for you to receive credit.